This COVID-19 thing is everywhere. How will that impact Orientation?

 How/when do I sign up for Orientation?

-Conditionally admitted students who have cleared the Enrollment Confirmation Deposit (ECD) will receive an email on or around May 8, 2020 with instructions on how to sign up for one of the Golden Eagle Remote Orientation sessions.
+Conditionally admitted students who have cleared the Enrollment Confirmation Deposit (ECD) will receive an email with instructions on how to sign up for one of the Golden Eagle Remote Orientation sessions.

 I paid the Enrollment Confirmation Deposit, but I still haven't received an email about Orientation.
 Why is that?